Meet the Officers

 Lt.
 Eric Schwartz

-Lieutenant Eric Schwartz joined the Atlanta Police Department in November of 2004.
+Lieutenant Eric Schwartz joined the Atlanta Police Department in 2004.
 During his tenure he has served at the rank of Police Officer, Investigator, and Sergeant prior to his promotion to Lieutenant.
 He worked as a patrol officer for 2 years in Zone 4 on the midnight shift where his primary duty was to respond to 911 calls.
-In April of 2007 Officer Schwartz was assigned to the Office of the Chief/Public Affairs Unit where he acted as a spokesperson for the department.
+In April of 2007 Schwartz was assigned to the Office of the Chief/Public Affairs Unit where he acted as a spokesperson for the department.
 He was promoted to the rank of Investigator in 2010 where he worked general investigations in Zone 6 before being transferred to the Narcotics Unit.
 His promotion to Sergeant occurred in 2012 and he worked in Zone 3 investigations, the Narcotics Unit, and the Support Services Division.
-Schwartz was promoted to Lieutenant in 2017 and serves as the Evening Watch Commander in Zone 4, before being assigned to his current position as lieutenant over the Atlanta Police Training Academy.
+Schwartz was promoted to Lieutenant in 2017 and served as the Evening Watch Commander in Zone 4, before being assigned to his current position as lieutenant over the Atlanta Police Training Academy.

 Lt.
 Nick Parete